judge2005/BambuLights/README.md

 There are four screens.

-The first allows you to set the colors and effects for the different printer states, and also to force the LEDs to be on or off, oand to set whether the lights are full white or reactive to the state of the printer.
+The first allows you to set the colors and effects for the different printer states, and also to force the LEDs to be on or off, and to set whether the lights are full white or reactive to the state of the printer.
 If you turn off the chamber light (for example with the BambuHandy app) the controller will also turn off the led strip.
 Similarly if you turn off the led strip with the GUI, the controller will also send a command to turn off the chamber light:

 ![LED controls](docs/IMG_2098.jpg)